awsdocs/amazon-eventbridge-user-guide/doc_source/eb-tutorial-salesforce.md

 ## Step 4: Test the rule<a name="eb-dd-test-rule"></a>

 To test your rule, create an [Amazon S3 object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) by uploading a file to an EventBridge\-enabled bucket\.
-The created object will be logged in the Datadog Logs console\.
+The information about the created abject will be sent to the Salesforce platform event\.

 ## Step 4: Clean up your resources<a name="cleanup"></a>